nsnam/ns-3-dev-git/utils/tests/README.md

 - `gitlab-ci-scheduled.yml`: daily and weekly ordinary and slow jobs.
 - `gitlab-ci-gcc.yml`: jobs to test various GCC versions.

-If you did fork ns-3, the CI should already point to the right configureation file.
+If you did fork ns-3, the CI should already point to the right configuration file.
 Otherwise, you will have to select the `gitlab-ci.yml` in your fork configuration.
 Note that Gitlab requires a user verification (usually it requires a valid credit card) to run CI jobs.
 If you did skip the verification process the CI will always fail.

 ### CI pipelines